artcuddy/project5-foodsnap-frontend/README.md

 Some of the deployment steps below are specifically required for this project and may not be applicable to older versions, or different projects.

-Before deploying to Heroku pip3 freeze > requirements.txt was used to add all dependencies for deployment and created the Procfile with web: serve -s build
+Before deploying to Heroku I created the Procfile with web: serve -s build

 Created .slugignore with /documentation, README.md & TESTING.md as paths to ignore in Heroku as I don't want the documentation to upload to Heroku.